software-students-fall2024/5-final-finalfour/README.md

 **Home-Brewed** is a versatile web application designed to enhance the way users explore, manage, and discover their favorite bars.
 This platform offers a personalized experience, catering to individual tastes and preferences, while simplifying the process of tracking and finding bars.

-## Key Features

-1. **User Authentication**

-   - Secure signup and login functionality using hashed passwords.

-   - Session-based user management to ensure personalized experiences.

-   - Add and save details of bars, including:

-     - Name, type, occasion, area, reservation requirements, cost, and status (visited or not visited).

-   - Edit and delete bar entries to keep the user's list up-to-date.

 8. **Secure Data Handling**